syzer/algo-course-2016/README.md

 - greedy algorithms
     - local solution -> try to generalize
+    - pick gready choice and prove its safe
 - divide and conquer
     - solve all pices separetly and put them together
 - dynamic programming